eyildiztepe/comp_bootstrap/README.md

-# Comparison of Bootstrap Approach
+# Comparison of Bootstrap Approaches